scross01/chatbridge/README.md

 ## Roadmap

-- TODO rename from facade to adapter to correctly represent the adapter pattern
 - TODO add support for images
 - TODO add support for documents and RAG
 - TODO add support for tool calling